nunoacor/app-vidaa/README.md

 ## TODO
 - [ ] Add custom DNS to support modern VIDAA TVs
 - [ ] Recreate site so it looks better for an App Store
+- [ ] Make it so you install the App Store to use it.
+- [ ] Add TV remote navigation support instead of the cursor of the browser (will require the TODO above)
 - [x] Make it so I only need to add 1 line to add an app.

 ## Custom Repos